 Overview of Spanning Tree Status

 The overview of the spanning-tree is playing an important role in the troubleshooting.
-For an overview, we can use the “show spanning-tree” command without specifying any additional options provides a quick overview of the status of STP for all VLANs.
+For an overview, we can use the “show spanning-tree” command without specifying any additional options to provide a quick overview of the status of STP for all VLANs.

 We can limit the output of the command by specifying a particular VLAN.
 The command syntax for specifying a VLAN is “show spanning-tree vlan vlan_id”.
 The command output will display information about the role and status of each port on the switch.

-The port role and state can be Root, Designated, alternate etc. The output of the command also provides the information about the bridge ID of the local switch including the bridge ID of the root bridge.
+The port role and state can be Root, Designated, alternate, etc. The output of the command also provides information about the bridge ID of the local switch including the bridge ID of the root bridge.

 Spanning Tree Failure Consequences